noarche/AutoPrompt/README.md

 ## Download

+Look for AutoPrompt-v1.exe above and click it to start download.

 The .exe file is the only file you need to run this application as a user.

 (The other files are the source files used to create the .exe)